 He also co-authored textbooks on language and literature for basic education: Baybayin: Paglalayag sa Wika at Panitikan Baitang 9 (Rex Book Store) and 21st Century Literature from the Philippines and the World (Vibal Publishing).

 His poetry and prose have earned acclaim from the Don Carlos Palanca Memorial Awards for Literature, National Book Awards, Catholic Mass Media Awards, and the Talâang Ginto (Golden List) Poetry Contest of the Philippine Government’s Komisyon sa Wikang Filipino (Commission on the Filipino Language), where he holds the distinction of being awarded “Makata ng Taon” (Poet of the Year) thrice (2006, 2009, & 2011).

 He directs the annual Filipino poetry workshop of the Linangan sa Imahen, Retorika, at Anyo (LIRA), an organization of poets writing in the Filipino language, and serves at the Unyon ng mga Manunulat sa Pilipinas (UMPIL).
-He is also associate editor for the international referred journal Suvannabhumi (Institute of Southeast Asian Studies, Busan University of Foreign Studies, Republic of Korea).
+He is also associate editor for the international referred Multidisciplinary journal of Southeast Asian Studies, Suvannabhumi (Institute of Southeast Asian Studies, Busan University of Foreign Studies, Republic of Korea).

-Before joining the academe full time, he was on the staff of Gospel Komiks, Philippines Graphic Magazine, and Balikbayan Magazine.
+Before joining the academe full time, he was on the staff of Gospel Komiks, Philippines Graphic, and Balikbayan Magazine.